danielchobest/danielchobest/README.md

 ## Projects

 Most of my work is in private repositories.
-However I can tell you I am going to launch an airdrop with mini app on telegram soon.

 ## Sponsorship